This article will help you understand the main functions of Documents Custom Fields.

 Previously created documents will be available to users even if you deactivate access to their departments/projects.
 Thus, for example, if your user switches from Marketing to the Development department, all their old documents will remain available.

-Also, you can easily disable options in your Documents Custom Fields if they are no longer needed, as well as re-activate them again if necessary.
+Also, you can easily disable options in your Document Custom Fields if they are no longer needed, as well as re-activate them again if necessary.